 There is nothing called “best secured or ideal investment”.
 Any investment decision you make should align with your goals to achieve.
 There are various investment options available to an investor but each one has its risk and return as per the time horizon for investment.

-Equity as an asset class has proved its sustainability of giving consistent returns with probability of risk reducing if invested for more than 10 years.
+Equity as an asset class has proved its sustainability of giving consistent returns with a probability of risk-reducing if invested for more than 10 years.
 Hence, it’s advisable to have maximum exposure in this asset class, gradually reducing when you are approaching near your goal.
-To allocate your investments in right manner it is necessary that you quantify your retirement goal.
-This means that you should know how much expenses you will have to incur post retirement which will give an estimate of the corpus required at age of retirement.
-Since, you haven’t disclosed time for your retirement and current expense and liabilities; it will be difficult for me to give any estimation and allocation of your investments.
+To allocate your investments in the right manner it is necessary that you quantify your retirement goal.
+This means that you should know how much expenses you will have to incur post-retirement which will give an estimate of the corpus required at age of retirement.
+Since you haven’t disclosed time for your retirement and current expense and liabilities; it will be difficult for me to give any estimation and allocation of your investments.
 However, assuming you have 15-20 years for your retirement, I will advise you to adopt Mutual Fund Mode and start SIP in well diversified equity funds like HDFC Top200, DSPBR Top 100 equity, Fidelity equity and IDFC Premier Equity Fund.
 This will generate you the required return and will help you in reaching your goal.
 You can also consider PPF and NPS which are good tools for generating wealth for your retirement.
 For more advise on allocation of your visit a Certified Financial Planner and work on your retirement goals.

 Question: What’s involved in financial planning?
 As a client what should I expect?